City of Cincinnati: Propelled by Propane

 Maraskeshia Smith, Deputy Director of the City of Cincinnati’s Department of Public Works

-Initially, personnel had concerns about performance in extreme weather conditions.
-After completing a winter with the trucks in use, Barbara Neumann, administrative specialist for City of Cincinnati Fleet Services, reports that they’ve had no problems with cold-weather starting.
+Initially, staff worried about performance in extreme weather.
+However, after a whole winter of operation, Barbara Neumann, administrative specialist for City Fleet Services, reported no issues.
+“The trucks started and ran reliably in every condition,” she confirmed.
 In fact, the vehicles had no problems starting or running in any weather condition.

-The City of Cincinnati is finding the benefits of propane autogas taking root in their communities.
-As their mission to bring a greener tomorrow to their citizens grows, they plan to add more propane autogas vehicles, including five Ford E-250 cargo vans and three Ford E-350 vans with 15-passenger seating capacity — all designed to run clean.
+The City of Cincinnati continues to see propane autogas deliver benefits throughout its communities.
+The City of Cincinnati continues to see the benefits of propane autogas throughout its communities.
+As their mission to create a greener future grows, they plan to expand the propane fleet.
+Upcoming additions include five Ford E-250 cargo vans and three Ford E-350 vans with 15-passenger seating.
+All of them are designed to run clean.